saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 ### <a name="r6.1.6"></a> Rule 6.1.6: Abstract class should have at least one abstract method.
-Abstract classes are used to force a developer to implement some of its parts in its inheritors.
+Abstract classes are used to force a developer to implement some of its parts in their inheritors.
-In case when abstract class has no abstract methods - then it was set `abstract` incorrectly and can be converted to a normal class.
+When the abstract class has no abstract methods, it was set `abstract` incorrectly and can be converted to a regular class.

 **Invalid example**:
 ```kotlin